 - Can two down syndrome people have a normal child?

 - Do down syndrome people have down syndrome babies?

-- Can a person with down syndrome have normal children?
+- Can down syndrome have children?